bartdegoede/python-searchengine/README.md

  (Abstract(ID=2131166, title='Wikipedia: Comparison of programming languages (object-oriented programming)', abstract='This comparison of programming languages compares how object-oriented programming languages such as C++, Java, Smalltalk, Object Pascal, Perl, Python, and others manipulate data structures.', url='https://en.wikipedia.org/wiki/Comparison_of_programming_languages_(object-oriented_programming)'), 20.407894768933833)]
 ```

+## Using a smaller data set

+The code will download the complete set of 6.7m Wikipedia abstracts.
+If you want to play around with a smaller data set, just pick one of the numbered gzip files from https://dumps.wikimedia.org/enwiki/latest/ and change the URL in [download.py](https://github.com/bartdegoede/python-searchengine/blob/master/download.py#L5).